yonaskolb/Mint/README.md

 ```
 This would install and run [SwiftLint](https://github.com/realm/SwiftLint) version 0.22.0

 Mint is designed to be used with Swift command line tools that build with the Swift Package Manager.

-- ✅ run tools **without build files** like homebrew formulas
+It makes installing, running and distributing these tools much easier.

 - ✅ builds are **cached** globally by version
 - ✅ easily run a specific **version** of a tool
 - ✅ use **different versions** of a tool side by side
 - ✅ easily run the **latest** version of a tool

-Builds are installed to and run from `/usr/local/mint`
+- ✅ distribute your own tools **without recipes and formulas**

+Homebrew is a popular method of distributing Swift executables, but that requires creating a formula and then maintaining that formula.
+Running specific versions of homebrew installations can also be tricky as only one global version is installed at any one time.
+Mint installs your tool via SPM and lets you run multiple versions of that tool, which are globally installed and cached on demand.

+If your Swift executable package builds with SPM, then it can be run with Mint!
+See [Support](#support) for details.

 ## Why is it called Mint?
 Swift Packager Manager Tools -> SPMT -> Spearmint -> Mint! 🌱😄